-The intent of Strictly Streets is to provide an affordable entry level division with stock 6/8 cylinder cars and they continue to be an exciting division of Saturday night racing at Wiscasset Speedway!
-The following rules are a continued effort by division participants working together for division growth with respect to car variations, affordability, fairness of competition and consideration of the wide variety of automobiles currently available with their advantages/disadvantages and the advance of technology.
-While we understand these rules may not perfect and may not encompass all cars, we request they not be interpreted as opportunities to cheat and/or discover loopholes to gain advantage.
+The intent of Strictly Streets is to provide an affordable entry-level division with stock 6/8 cylinder cars and they continue to be an exciting division of Saturday night racing at Wiscasset Speedway!
+The following rules are a continued effort by division participants working together for division growth with respect to car variations, affordability, the fairness of competition and consideration of the wide variety of automobiles currently available with their advantages/disadvantages and the advance of technology.
+While we understand these rules may not perfect and may not encompass all cars, we request they not be interpreted as opportunities to cheat and/or discover loopholes to gain an advantage.
 We shall always welcome and work to accommodate all who respectfully meet the spirit of the rules and desire to join us racing Strictly Streets at Wiscasset Speedway.

 3/22/18 Rules Set.
 NOTE: Fiberglass Hoods Allowed.

 DRIVER SAFETY REQUIREMENTS – drivers must wear the following required items at all times while on the racing surface.

 - One or two piece long sleeve SFI approved fire resistant suit in good condition and free of rips, tears or holes.